Conditional luminosity functions#

 The examples include:

-• a conditional Schechter model using LFKit parameter models,
+a conditional Schechter model using callable parameter evolution,

 The number-density units follow the normalization supplied to the luminosity function.
 For example, if the amplitudes are supplied in \({\rm Mpc}^{-3}\,{\rm mag}^{-1}\), then \(\Phi(M \mid z)\) has units of \({\rm Mpc}^{-3}\,{\rm mag}^{-1}\).